digital-sound-antiques/node-spfm/README.md

 # Feature

 - Software clock adjustment.
+Frequency of tones will be automatically adjusted according to the clock frequency.
-- Non-obvious inter-chip conversion.
+- Deep inter-chip conversion.
+For example,
   - Convert SN76489 vgm to YM2203 and YM2608 module.
   - Convert YM2612 vgm to YM2608 module (DAC stream to ADPCM conversion is also supported).
 - Suppress click noise on stop.